 Not only that, but anything I learnt about copywriting and marketing would help me with a day job and my future writing career.

-It’s through that path that she guided me down back in 2013 that you’re reading this right now.
+It’s through that path she guided me down back in 2013 that you’re reading this right now.

-While I’ve been writing for 20 years, I only published my first book three years ago.
+While I’ve been writing for 20 years, I only published my first book in 2016.
 Back then, I didn’t know nearly as much about marketing—or even storytelling—as I thought I did.

 Over the course of the last four years, I’ve had a crash course in writing, marketing, publishing, friendship, and, most surprisingly, myself.
 I’ve learnt more than traditional education could have ever taught me.I now use those skills and that knowledge in my role as co-founder of The Writing Society.
 We’re an online community that teaches and supports writers of all levels and backgrounds.
 Through my writing and publishing, I’ve met some inspiring people, and inspired people myself.
 And I can’t wait to see what happens next.